 Ben wondered who he’d invite to his graduation ceremony.
 He’d considered Riidya, but doubted she would be interested.
 She seemed rather abrasive.
 What did he ever do to her?
 Maybe he’d said something to piss her off at some point without realizing it.
 Navigating complex social situations with other humans was awkward enough, much less the only Domonid he’d ever met…

-Ben’s train of thought was interrupted by the unmistakable sound of high heels clicking on linoleum.
-Ben looked up to see Kristy approaching him with a large bouquet of purple flowers.
+Ben’s train of thought was interrupted by the unmistakable sound of high heels clicking against linoleum.
+Ben looked up to see Kristy approaching him with a large bouquet of large purple flowers.

 ”Hey Ben, you have a delivery.“